grafana/pyroscope/docs/sources/operators-guide/mimir-runbooks/_index.md

 How to **fix** it:

 - Increase the limit by setting the `-distributor.instance-limits.max-inflight-push-requests` option.
-- Check the write requests latency through the `Mimir / Writes` dashboard and come back to investigate the root cause of high latency (the higher the latency, the higher the number of in-flight write requests).
+- Check the write requests latency through the `Fire / Writes` dashboard and come back to investigate the root cause of high latency (the higher the latency, the higher the number of in-flight write requests).
 - Consider scaling out the distributors.

-### err-mimir-distributor-max-inflight-push-requests-bytes
+### err-fire-distributor-max-inflight-push-requests-bytes

 This error occurs when a distributor rejects a write request because the total size in bytes of all in-flight requests limit has been reached.